ckoerber/luescher-nd/README.md

 # Lüscher n-dim test

-Is it possible to extend Lüschers formalism to discrete volumes?
+Is it possible to extend Lüscher's formalism to discrete volumes?
 How does this affect the computation of the Bertsch parameter?

 ## ToDo